Deadly Taliban attack in Afghan capital casts shadow on peace deal

 Following major Taliban attacks on two northern cities over the weekend, the bombing of the Green Village compound in a mixed business and residential area added to questions around the peace deal reached between U.S. and Taliban negotiators in the Qatari capital, Doha.

+“Meaningful steps must take place now to obtain an immediate and nationwide halt to violence.
+The United Nations stands ready to help,” he said in a statement.

+Monday’s attack left wreckage strewn around the area, destroying cars and badly damaging the concrete blast walls protecting the Green Village complex located off a major road in an area of houses, shops and warehouses.

-Habib Jan, who was in his house nearby when the blast occurred, said the area has been attacked repeatedly and many residents wanted the compound, used by foreign staff of international groups including aid organizations, moved.
+Habib Jan, who was in his house nearby when the blast occurred, said residents wanted the compound, used mainly by foreign staff of international groups including aid organizations, moved to another location.

 “This isn’t once or twice, it’s the fourth or fifth time, all by the Taliban.
-A lot of my friends, a lot of my family have been wounded or killed,” he said, as smoke spiralled into the sky from burning tyres lit by protesters demanding that the complex be moved.
+A lot of my friends, a lot of my family have been wounded or killed,” he said as smoke spiralled into the sky from burning tyres lit by protesters demanding that the complex be moved.

 “Our young people have been killed, our children have been killed, our old men have been killed, our girls have been killed.
 What can we do?”

-Interior ministry spokesman Nasrat Rahimi said the blast was caused by a tractor packed with explosives but armed attackers, who planned to follow up the blast, were killed by security forces.
+Interior ministry spokesman Nasrat Rahimi said the blast was caused by a tractor packed with explosives but that armed attackers, who planned to follow up the blast, were killed by security forces.
+Around 400 foreign nationals were evacuated.

-He said around 400 foreign nationals were evacuated from the heavily protected site, located off a major road in an area of houses and shops.

 Like other compounds built to house the thousands of foreign contractors and agency staff who work in Kabul, Green Village is a fortified complex of concrete blast walls and steel gates protected by armed guards.